Arthur Jones (American football): Regular season

+Playoffs

-Personal life
+Personal life and death

-Jones earned his degree in communication and rhetorical studies.
-His brother is mixed martial artist Jon Jones, who is the current UFC Heavyweight Champion, who is considered by many to be one of the best mixed martial artists of all time.
-His youngest brother, Chandler, is an edge rusher for the Las Vegas Raiders who previously played for the Arizona Cardinals and New England Patriots.
-Their teams played one another for the first time when the Ravens played the Patriots in Week 3 of the 2012 NFL season in a controversial win for Arthur and the Ravens, and again in the 2012 AFC Championship Game, also won by Arthur and the Ravens.
+Jones earned his degree from Syracuse in communication and rhetorical studies.
+His brother is former mixed martial artist Jon Jones, who was UFC Light Heavyweight and Heavyweight Champion, and is widely considered one of the greatest mixed martial artists of all time.
+His youngest brother, Chandler, was an edge rusher for the Las Vegas Raiders who previously played for the Arizona Cardinals and New England Patriots.
+Their teams played one another for the first time when the Ravens defeated the Patriots in Week 3 of the 2012 NFL season, and again in the 2012 AFC Championship Game, also won by Arthur and the Ravens.

+Jones had a son, Arthur Jones IV.

+Jones died on October 3, 2025, at his home in Pompey, New York, at the age of 39.
+According to 911 dispatches, the defibrillator in Jones's home was activated, prompting an automatic fire and ambulance response, although his exact cause of death has yet to be released.